1. General introduction

 - a copy of the information in an intelligible form – unless an exception to the disclosure requirements is applicable.

-If you would like to make a ‘subject access request’ please make it in writing to our contact email address noted in section Error!
-Reference source not found. and mark it clearly as ‘Subject Access Request’.
+If you would like to make a ‘subject access request’ please make it in writing to our contact email address noted in section 1. and mark it clearly as ‘Subject Access Request’.
 If you agree, we will try to deal with your request informally, for example by providing you with the specific information you need over the telephone.
 Unless you agree a different time, we will complete your subject access request within one month.

 You always have the right to stop marketing messages.
 We will usually include an unsubscribe button in any marketing emails.
 If you do wish to unsubscribe, please just click the unsubscribe button and we will promptly action that request.
 Alternatively, you can update your marketing preferences by contacting us at any-time.
 Our contact details are shown in section 2.